Grand Cape Mount County: History

-Portuguese explorer Pedro de Sintra discovered the area during 1461.
-The area was the capital of the Kingdom of Koya.
+Portuguese explorer Pedro de Sintra discovered the area in 1461.

-The 300 foot tall Cape Mount became the landmark for settlers in the region.
+The 300-foot-tall Cape Mount became the landmark for settlers in the region.
 Theodore Canot formed the settlement in 1840.

-In 1847, Liberia became independent with three counties: Montserrado, Grand Bassa and Sinoe.
+In 1847, Liberia became independent with three counties: Montserrado, Grand Bassa, and Sinoe.
 A local government was formed after signing a treaty with the locals in 1849, while Robertsport was established in 1856.
 The area now known as Grand Cape Mount became the territory of Grand Cape Mount under Montserrado County.

 In 1856, Cape Mount was carved out of Montserrado by a legislative act and became the fifth County in Liberia.
 The superintendent is Aaron Vincent.

 Geography

-Grand Cape County accommodates National protected area of Lake Piso Reserve with an area of 97159 ha and the national plantation of Industrial Trial Pulpwood Plantation, which occupies an area of 1026 ha.
+Grand Cape County accommodates the national protected area of Lake Piso Reserve with an area of 97159 ha and the national plantation of Industrial Trial Pulpwood Plantation, which occupies an area of 1026 ha.
 The Western part of the county has coastal plains up to a height of 30 m above sea-level inward to a distance of 25 km.
-These plains receive very high rainfall ranging from 4450 mm to 4500 mm per year and receive longer sunshine with a humidity of 85 to 95 per cent.
+These plains receive very high rainfall ranging from 4450 mm to 4500 mm per year and receive longer sunshine with a humidity of 85 to 95 percent.
 It is swampy along rivers and creeks, while there are patches of savannah woodland.
 Rice and cassava interplanted with sugarcane are the major crops grown in the region.
 The northern or the upper part of the highland has tropical forest which is usually 30 m above the mean sea level.
 The regions receive a bimodal rainfall with a gap of two weeks in between.
 Cocoa, coffee, rubber, citrus oil, and palm are the most common crops in the region.